mariahcoleno/french-language-learning-platform/french_learning_web_app/README.md

 - plotly==5.24.0

 ### Setup and Usage
-#### Prerequisites
-- Python 3.10 (required for compatibility with specific library versions, e.g., Whisper, as some libraries may have issues with the system default Python 3.13).
-Check your version with: `python3 --version`.
-- An internet connection (required for gTTS to generate audio).

 #### Option 1: From GitHub (First Time Setup)
 - **Note**
   - Start in your preferred directory (e.g., cd ~/Desktop/ or cd ~/Documents/).